Support this site with Purchase CD's, calendars and books about Exeter

 Streets List

-Before the city wall was breached, by removing the medieval church of All-Hallows-on-the-Walls (not to be confused with its later, demolished, namesake in Bartholomew Yard) to build New Bridge Street in 1770, traffic had to turn left at the bottom of Fore Street and travel down West Street to leave the city by the West Gate.
-The lower end of West Street used to run, inside the city wall, as far as the Quay Hill, at the rear of the Customs House.
+Map Before the city wall was breached, by removing the medieval church of All-Hallows-on-the-Walls (not to be confused with its later, demolished, namesake in Bartholomew Yard) to build New Bridge Street in 1770, traffic had to turn left at the bottom of Fore Street and travel down West Street to leave the city by the West Gate.
+The lower end of West Street used to run, inside the city wall, as far as the Quay Hill, at the rear of the Custom House.
 Now it ends where it merges with Western Way.
 The top end is narrow and parts have changed little in the last 100 years.

 The Ragged School